nibon/solve360/README.md

 ## Error handling

-Successful requests with `response.status_code == 2XX` will parse the json response body and only return the response data.
+Successful requests with `response.status_code == 2XX` will parse the json response body and only return the response data in python data format.

 Invalid requests with `response.status_code == 4XX or 5XX` will raise an `requests.HTTPException` using requests `raise_for_status()` returning the complete stacktrace including server error message if available.